Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/05-async/README.md

 });
 ```

-- should return members when it resolves the request successfully:
+Should return members when it resolves the request successfully:

 ### ./src/api.spec.ts